• Skip to primary navigation

 Instructions

-• Preheat your oven to 350F / 175C and gather all of your supplies and ingredients.
+• Preheat your oven to 350F / 175C and gather your supplies and ingredients.
 Ensure that the avocado is ripe.
-(You can speed up the process by placing in a bag with a banana or apple)
+Speed up ripening by placing in a bag with a banana or apple.

-• Partly melt 90 grams Vegan Chocolate Chips in the microwave then stir into the brownie batter.
+• Partly melt 90 grams Vegan Chocolate Chips in the microwave or leave them whole for chocolate pockets in the brownies.
+Fold into the batter gently.

 90 grams Vegan Chocolate Chips